About the Organic Standards

 Livestock and poultry standards apply to animals used for meat, milk, eggs, and other animal products sold, labeled, or represented as organic.
 Some requirements include:

-- Animals for slaughter must be raised under organic management from the last third of gestation, or no later than the second day of life for poultry.
+- Dairy animals and animals for slaughter must be raised under organic management from the last third of gestation, or no later than the second day of life for poultry.

 - Producers must feed livestock agricultural feed products that are 100 percent organic, but they may also provide allowed vitamin and mineral supplements.